-Add the milk, chopped onion, parmesan rinds and bay leaf to a sauce pot and heat on medium high, stirring occasionally.
-Once the milk has come to a boil turn it off.
+Add the milk, chopped onion, parmesan rinds, and bay leaf to a saucepot on medium-high heat.
+Stir occasionally and once the milk has come to a boil turn off the heat.

 In a separate pot on high heat melt the butter.

 Add the flour to create a white roux, and stir constantly until the mix resembles white sand.

 Start adding the hot milk whisking in-between additions making sure the mix is smooth after each addition.

 Once all the milk has been added turn the heat to low and cook for 10 minutes, stirring occasionally to prevent it from burning.

 Turn the sauce off and add the grated parmesan cheese.
 Season with salt to taste.
 The sauce is now ready to use or stored in the refrigerator for up to a week.